hoffmangroup/acidbio/README.md

 ```

 The `failed-good` output file contains the tested tool's output from expected pass test cases that the tool incorrectly failed.
 The `passed-bad` output file contains the tested tool's output from expected fail test cases that the tool incorrectly passed.
 The `results-array-file` is used only for collecting results for visualization.
-For just testing a tool against the test suite, this file should be ignored.
+For just testing a tool against the test suite, this option should not be specified.